-The top 30 bakeries in Toronto by neighbourhood
+The top 35 bakeries in Toronto by neighbourhood

 Rahier has been a mainstay on Bayview for almost 20 years earning a reputation for luxurious mini-cakes, tarts and macarons.

-Bobbette & Belle has special occasions covered with beautiful cakes and sweets for custom order.
+Bobbette & Belle has special occasions covered with beautiful cakes and sweets for custom orders.
 Walk-ins will find delectable indulgences too, including cupcakes, cookies, macarons and other seasonal confections.

-Bake Shoppe is a bakery cafe at College and Ossington that's been selling delicious cupcakes, custom cakes, Drake cookies and homemade pop tarts for years.
+Brodflour is an artisanal small batch bread factory that bakes loaves using flour that's milled on site.
+You can also get a variety of toasts and other baked goods here.

+If you love the colour pink, you'll be besotted with pretty bakery Bonne Nouvelle, which sells Korean-influenced baked goods and surreal pastries that look just like fruit.

-Thobors is a Parisian style boulangerie, patisserie, and cafe where the selection includes crusty baguettes with soft chewy interiors, beautiful boules, buttery viennoiseries, and stunning, sculptural works of pastry and chocolate.
+Thobors is a Parisian style boulangerie, patisserie and cafe where the selection includes crusty baguettes with soft chewy interiors, beautiful boules, buttery viennoiseries, and stunning, sculptural works of pastry and chocolate.

 With so many excellent Italian and Jewish bakeries in this area, it's a tough call to pick a favourite.
 Grodzinski Bakery being one of the city's best destinations for challah is as deserving as any.